cy69855522/Geo-CNN-Pytorch-PYG/README.md

   - Unzip `modelnet40_normal_resampled.zip`
   - Rename `modelnet40_normal_resampled` to `raw`
 - Train
-  - We can change args in the `Configuration` part of the code
+  - We can change args in the `Configuration` part of the code if you want
   - Then let’s start training: `python geocnn.py`
 - Test
   - Uncomment these two lines of code and replace the weight path